jazzband/django-pipeline/docs/configuration.rst

   Defaults to ``"window.JST"``

-``COMPRESS_TEMPLATE_EXT``
+``PIPELINE_TEMPLATE_EXT``
 .........................

-  The extension for which django-compress will consider the file as a Javascript templates.
+  The extension for which Pipeline will consider the file as a Javascript templates.
   To use a different extension, like ``.mustache``, set this settings to ``.mustache``.

   Defaults to ``".jst"``

-``COMPRESS_TEMPLATE_FUNC``
+``PIPELINE_TEMPLATE_FUNC``
 ..........................

-  JavaScript function that compiles your JavaScript templates. django-compress doesn't bundle a javascript template library, but the default settings is to use the
+  JavaScript function that compiles your JavaScript templates.
+  Pipeline doesn't bundle a javascript template library, but the default settings is to use the
   `underscore <http://documentcloud.github.com/underscore/>`_ template function.